Andreii1414/SmartLibrarian/README.md

 - **Full Book Summaries**: Access detailed summaries for each recommended book.
 - **Voice Mode**: Use your microphone to interact with the assistant (speech-to-text and text-to-speech support).
 - **Image Generation**: Generate illustrative book covers for recommendations.
-- **Modern UI**: Choose between a simple Streamlit app or a feature-rich React frontend.
+- **Modern UI**: Choose between a simple Streamlit app or a React frontend.

 ---